jeffhaskin/klingAPI-videoLipSycn/README.md

 ```bash
 python step1_image_to_video.py
 ```
+The ouput will include a video ID, save it.

 2. Add lip sync (using video ID from step 1):
 ```bash
 python step2_lip_sync.py
 ```
+It will ask for the video ID from step 1
+The output will include a Task ID.
+Save it.

 ### Check Existing Task
 ```bash